US and Taiwan to hold second round of economic dialogue next week - ExBulletin

 US and Taiwan to hold second round of economic dialogue next week

-The United States and Taiwan will hold a second session of an economic dialogue launched last year next week in the face of growing pressure on the island from China, the State Department said on Friday.
+WASHINGTON, Nov.
+19 (Reuters) – The United States and Taiwan will hold a second session of an economic dialogue launched last year next week amid growing pressure on the island from China, the department said on Friday. of state.

 A State Department statement said US Under Secretary for Economic Growth, Energy and Environment Jose Fernandez will lead the second US-Taiwan Prosperity Partnership Dialogue on Monday. economic.